 Customer journey analytics is complicated, so you need tools that make it simpler while still ensuring accuracy.
-Let’s find out the reports you’ll rely on most.
+Let’s find out which reports you’ll rely on the most.

 The customer journey is fragmented as buyers move from one channel and touchpoint to another.
 That makes the analytics process challenging, especially in terms of conversions.
-How to figure out what channel led to the purchase or closing the deal?
+How do you figure out what channel led to the purchase or closing of the deal?

 Multi-channel attribution is your go-to method.
 It’s a process of assigning credit for conversions in the journey that involves multiple channels.

 Attribution reports are useful, but they won’t immediately tell you which channel performs best.
-So, analytics experts such as Avinash Kaushik recommend using these reports to design and run experiments that will bring you lots of indications over time.
+That’s why it’s best to use these reports to design and run experiments that will bring you lots of indications over time.